Cerebral Palsy? – How Much Compensation? – National Cases – Call Us > 0800 699 0079 – £££

 There are also some tests which may be needed to confirm cerebral palsy.
 The tests may include blood tests, MRI scan for studying the brain, CT scan for a detailed 3-D structure of the brain of the child and cranial ultrasound for building up the brain tissue structure.

 We provide legal aid to investigate compensation claims for individuals suffering from cerebral palsy.
 We also offer a conditional fee agreement.
 In this case, we will not charge any fee in case we do not win the compensation claim for you.

 You can contact us to get further information regarding the eligibility for making a compensation claim against the hospital for negligence resulting in cerebral palsy.
 It is best to reach out as soon as possible as the whole process takes a long time.

 There is a standard limit of three years in UK during which the personal injury claims for compensation can be made.
-In case the proceedings are not started in the court within three years of the injury, no compensation can be claimed as it becomes time barred.
+In case the proceedings are not started in the court within three years of the injury, no compensation can be claimed as it becomes time-barred.

 However, there are special rules in case of children.
 This time limit for children does not begin until they reach the legal age for adults.
 Therefore, in the case of a child, this three-year time limit begins when they reach their 18th birthday.

 For making a cerebral palsy compensation claim, you need to get in touch with a solicitor who specialises in personal injury compensation cases.
-The solicitor will be able to guide you with the process as each case is different and may require a different strategy.
+The solicitor will be able to guide you through the process as each case is different and may require a different strategy.
 It is important to get legal advice as soon as possible as there is a time limit as mentioned above.

 Call Tylers Solicitors today to make a cerebral palsy claim on 0800 699 0079.